The Ultimate Travel Itinerary: Busan in 2 Days

 This beach is yet another example of pristine beachfront property.
-A major cleaning project, and the addition of several restaurants and branded stores has made this beach the choice spot for many young Koreans.
+A major cleaning project and the addition of several restaurants and branded stores have made this beach the choice spot for many young Koreans.
 It also provides the best possible view of Gwangan Bridge.

 However, there’s no better time to arrive than when the sun goes down, as the light show begins.
 This incredible piece of architecture crossing the city’s coast has been a popular site for any tourist’s camera.
 At night, hundreds of LEDs beam the bridge alight and radiate across the bay.

 Thank You for Reading!
 Check Out These Other Helpful Links!

 Thank you so much for reading The Ultimate Travel Itinerary: Busan in 2 Days!
 Check out these other helpful articles!